-When you are ready to get your ball python, look for a young, captive bred snake (you may have to find a breeder for this).
-Choose a snake that has a well-rounded body, clean eyes, and vent, and that shows no signs of respiratory problems (wheezing, bubbles around nostrils).
+When you are ready to get your ball python, look for a young, captive-bred snake (you may have to find a breeder for this).
+Choose a snake that has a well-rounded body, clean eyes and vent, and that shows no signs of respiratory problems (wheezing, bubbles around nostrils).

-Look for one that is alert and curious and gently grips your hand/arms when handled (they may be skittish but should calm after handling for a bit).
+Look for one that is alert and curious and gently grips your hand/arms when handled.
+It may be skittish but should calm after handling for a bit.
 It is not a bad idea to ask for a feeding demonstration to be sure the snake readily takes a meal.